 They should fry up in about 5-6 minutes, but as long as they’re golden, you’re good to go.

-Step 4: Drain and Serve
+Step 4: Finish Up and Serve

 After they’ve come out of the oil golden brown, pop your fried jalapeno poppers on some paper towels to drain any excess oil.

+Then, serve by the deep fried jalapeno slices or with the dipping sauce of your choice and enjoy!
 By the way, for a dipping sauce, I love using the sauce from our fried mahi mahi recipe.

-Ok, let’s be honest, you probably won’t have any leftovers.
+Ok, let’s be honest.
+You probably won’t have any leftovers.

 Well, that is how to make crispy fried jalapenos with just a couple of ingredients and in only 15 minutes!
 Even if you’re a bit afraid of spice, you’re going to love these.

 They’re tangy, spicy, crunchy, and oh so delicious.
 And they make for such a fun appetizer that everyone will love!
+Anyway, I hope you enjoy making these deep fried jalapeno slices as much as we do at our house.

-As always, if you make it, be sure to let me know how they come out by leaving a comment below!
+As always, if you make it, be sure to let me know how they come out by leaving a comment below!And for even more deliciousness, check out our YouTube channel!

-More Delicious Recipes
+More Delicious Recipes To Try

 If you want some more delicious recipes, we have a bunch on the blog that I think you'll like.